When you’re in a wilderness,

 IT’S CALLED “THE WILDERNESS.”

 In the wilderness, Job made a counterintuitive statement of incredible trust.
 He knows the way that I take … (Job 23:10) In his desolation, Job looked in every cranny of spiritual space, but God was nowhere to be found.
 And yet, Job believed that God had not lost track of him.
-God’s GPS was still working.
+God’s GPS (cf. The Mentor of Life) was still working.
 Previously, Job had declared the roots of his trust.
 I will continue to trust God even if he kills me.
 (Job 13:15) “Faith is not belief without proof, but trust without reservation.”
 D. Elton Trueblood The old hymn declares:

 That soul, though all hell should endeavor to shake,